oliver-zrz-cyber/rz/content/authors/admin/_index.md

 ---
 Runze Zhang (张润泽) is a third-year Master's student at the Visual Computing Center (VCC) of Shenzhen University.
-His research interests include geometric optimization and physics simulation.